Kruhlmann/gasbot/README.md

 # gasbot
 A feature rich twitch moderation bot made with python 3.*

-Old code can be found at my ruwbot repo
+Old code can be found at the [ruwbot](https://github.com/Kruhlmann/ruwbot) repository

 ### Questions, concerns and suggestions
 If you want to contact me the best way is to join my discord server.
 You do not need to download anything as there is a web application.
 [Join the discord](https://discord.gg/0k3DuGIrUjI25sUu).
 You can also message me [Twitch](https://www.twitch.tv/message/compose?to=gasolinebased) or send me an [e-mail](mailto:gasolinebased@gmail.com).